thomascourtney/week-one/journal.md

 ## Github

 - Very straightforward intructions on the course website
-  - The documented images were exrtremely helpful!
+  - The documented images were extremely helpful!

 - Easy verification with Carleton email